seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 *Exit*

 **POMPEY**
-Pray, sir, by your good favour,–for surely, sir, a
+Pray, sir, by your good favour,--for surely, sir, a
 good favour you have, but that you have a hanging
-look,–do you call, sir, your occupation a mystery?
+look,--do you call, sir, your occupation a mystery?

 **ABHORSON**
 Ay, sir; a mystery